-Getting Started with Service Learning
+Getting Started with Community-Engaged Learning

 When integrated into an academic course, community service provides a pedagogical tool that allows students to develop a deeper understanding of course material.
 The service can take many forms such as volunteer work, research for local organizations, teaching opportunities, policy-related work, community organizing activities, as well as other forms of service activities.
 Students may work directly with local community members through direct engagement activities or work on campus in the service of the members of the university community.